MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/transition-from-previous-sync-client.md

 - Manually - In the SharePoint admin center, [set OneDrive and SharePoint to sync with the new OneDrive sync app](/sharepoint/let-users-use-new-onedrive-sync-client#set-sharepoint-to-sync-with-the-onedrive-sync-client).
 This will run the new sync app the next time users click the Sync button in a SharePoint document library.
 If the options aren't available in the SharePoint admin center, the new OneDrive sync app is already set up to sync files in OneDrive and SharePoint.

-Once OneDrive.exe is installed and configured, Groove.exe should no longer be able to sync.
-If the takeover did not succeed or your users are stuck in a hybrid state (some content syncing with OneDrive.exe and some with Groove.exe), try running `%localappdata%\Microsoft\OneDrive\OneDrive.exe /takeover`.
+After you install and configure OneDrive.exe, Groove.exe should no longer be able to sync.
+If the takeover did not succeed, or your users are stuck in a hybrid state (some content syncing with OneDrive.exe and some with Groove.exe), try running: `%localappdata%\Microsoft\OneDrive\OneDrive.exe /takeover`.

 > [!TIP]
-> Make sure to run the command in a user context, rather than as admin, or the user will see the error "OneDrive.exe cannot be run with Admin privileges."<br>To affect all users on the computer, configure the command to run on every user account so it will run for any user who signs in.
+> Make sure to run the command in a user context, rather than as admin, or the error "OneDrive.exe cannot be run with Admin privileges" appears. <br>To affect all users on the computer, configure the command to run on every user account so it will run for any user who signs in.

 If the takeover did not succeed, the previous OneDrive for Business sync app (Groove.exe) may be an older version that can't successfully transition to the new client.
 To patch the previous sync app, update groove-x in [Office 2016](/officeupdates/msp-files-office-2016) or [Office 2013](/officeupdates/msp-files-office-2013), and then try again.

 ## Block the previous sync app from syncing